 Heat an oven to 150C.

 Place the tomatoes cut side up on a baking tray lined with baking parchment.
 Drizzle with oil and sprinkle with as much oregano and sea salt as you like (lots in my case).
-Place them in the oven and gently roast for two hours – this will make your kitchen smell so dreamy that you too will be transported.
+Place them in the oven and gently roast for one and a half to two hours – this will make your kitchen smell so dreamy that you too will be transported.
 Remove from the oven and set side to cool a little.

 In the meantime, crumble the feta into a food processor and pulse for a few seconds.
 Add the crème fraîche and purée until the feta is super creamy and smooth.